jthhhh123-wq/elec5305-project-540101436/README.md

 ## 2️⃣ Literature Background

-Prior work (Sainath et al., 2015; Warden, 2018) established CNN-based KWS as an efficient solution for on-device voice activation like “Hey Siri” or “OK Google.”
-However, background noise remains a critical issue — even small distortions can reduce word accuracy dramatically (Li et al., 2022).
-Recent research improves robustness through:
+Prior work showed that CNN-based small-footprint keyword spotting is practical for always-on devices such as smart speakers and mobile phones (Sainath et al., 2015; Warden, 2018).
+However, later studies also reported that **noise and channel mismatch** can quickly degrade recognition accuracy, especially for short commands (Li et al., 2022).

+Typical directions to improve robustness include:

-- **Data augmentation:** adding synthetic or real noise (Park et al., 2019);
+- **Data augmentation** with synthetic / real noise (Park et al., 2019);
-- **Feature normalization:** improving signal-to-feature mapping stability (Reddy et al., 2021);
+- **Feature normalization / denoising front-ends** to make Mel features more stable (Reddy et al., 2021);
-- **Compact models:** balancing accuracy and low power consumption for embedded hardware.
+- **Compact CNN / CRNN architectures** that keep latency low for edge devices.

-This project replicates a simple CNN baseline as a foundation to later test these robustness techniques.
+This project first reproduces a clean **baseline CNN** so that later improvements can be compared against it.

 ---